 Nutrition Score: 86.43

-According to the United States Department of Agriculture, a 180-gram serving of boiled spinach provides 6.43 mg of iron, the muscle mineral—that’s more than a 6-ounce hamburger patty!
-Recent research also suggest compounds in the leaf membranes called thylakoids may serve as a powerful appetite suppressant.
+According to the United States Department of Agriculture, a 180-gram serving of boiled spinach provides 6.43 milligrams of iron, the muscle mineral—that's more than a 6-ounce hamburger patty!
+Recent research also suggests compounds in the leaf membranes called thylakoids may serve as a powerful appetite suppressant.
 A long-term study at Lund University in Sweden found that having a drink containing thylakoids before breakfast could significantly reduce hunger (by 95 percent!) and promote weight loss.
 On average, the women who took the extract lost 5.5 pounds more than the placebo group over the course of three months.

 Nutrition Score: 87.08

 Yes, the stuff they cut off and throw in the garbage before charging you an arm and a leg for "beet salad" is actually one of the best leafy greens.
-A scant cup of the bitter green serves up nearly 5 grams of fiber—that’s more than you’ll find in a bowl of Quaker oats!
+A scant cup of the bitter green serves up nearly 5 grams of fiber—that's more than you'll find in a bowl of Quaker oats!
 Researchers at the University of Leeds found that risk of cardiovascular disease was significantly lower for every 7 grams of fiber consumed.
-Try them in stir frys and eat to your heart’s content!
+Try them in stir fries and eat to your heart's content!

 Nutrition Score: 89.27

 Chard.
-Sounds like “burnt.”
-It’s not as fun a name to drop as, say, “broccolini,” but it might be your best defense against diabetes.
-Recent research has shown that these powerhouse leaves contain at least 13 different polyphenol antioxidants, including anthocyanins—anti-inflammatory compounds that could offer protection from type 2 diabetes.
+Sounds like "burnt."
+It's not as fun a name to drop as, say, "broccolini," but it might be your best defense against diabetes.
+Recent research has shown that these leafy greens contain at least 13 different polyphenol antioxidants, including anthocyanins—anti-inflammatory compounds that could offer protection from type 2 diabetes.
 Researchers from the University of East Anglia analyzed questionnaires and blood samples of about 2,000 people and found that those with the highest dietary intakes of anthocyanins had lower insulin resistance and better blood glucose regulation.